TradeSgnl Logo

 How Trailing Stop Works

-Individual Trade Protection: Trailing stops work on individual trades, moving your stop-loss to lock in profits as the market moves in your favor.
+Individual Trade Protection: Trailing stops work on individual trades, automatically moving your stop-loss to lock in profits as the market moves in your favor.

 Tip